NOTyuvraj/Job-Tracker-Application/README.md

 # AI Job Tracker Frontend 💼

-Frontend for an AI-powered job application tracking platform with Gmail synchronization, AI insights, and application workflow management.
+Frontend for an AI-powered job application tracking platform with Gmail synchronization and application workflow management.

 ---